marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 2. That is interesting but how does it look in practice?

-One of the article's review has been kind, and shared a real use case from their production project:
+One of the article's reviewer has been kind, and shared a real use case from their production project:

 ![Sign-Up Form](/images/no-mocks-allowed-example.jpeg)